Add and Save CKEditor 5 data to MySQL database with PHP

 HTML

 Create a <form method="post" action="" >.
-In the <form > add a textbox, textarea, and a submit button.
+Within the form, include a text input for the subject, a textarea for the message content, and a submit button.

 PHP